Parenting on the Run®Nikki Bush2022-07-13T13:25:06+02:00

 Thank you for an amazing morning.
 It was very special to have you as a keynote speaker for our preschool teacher’s conference at Play-With-A-Purpose.
 I especially appreciate the manner in which you were able to simplify your talk without diluting the content.
 In this way you were very effective in making complex information accessible to everyone present.
 I was also thoroughly impressed how you made such a serious topic so much fun with the games you played with the audience.
 We really appreciate all you do for us as we work at making a better future for our country.
 Once again many thanks.

 A wonderfully entertaining, yet insightful message for today’s parents, challenging us all to evaluate how well we use the snippets of time which we have with our children, during our busy days.

 Mothers just never seem to have enough time to juggle the responsibility of motherhood between each member of their family and very often work commitments as well.
-For this reason it was absolutely wonderful to listen to Nikki’s very simple ideas for connecting meaningfully with your children – whilst ‘on the run’.
-The mothers and guests from Crossroads School were enjoying an unusual break from their busy lives at Crossroads School’s Mothers Breakfast, organised by the PTA.
-The morning must have been one of the coldest this winter, yet that did not deter the mums from grasping the opportunity to treat themselves to some ‘time-out’.
-Nikki was the guest speaker, and apart from imparting the most wonderful, usable, practical ideas, she also entertained us and allowed everyone the opportunity to once again experience the fun of ‘play’, to reconfirm why it is so important for parents to use this as a method for connecting with their children.
+For this reason, it was wonderful to listen to Nikki’s very simple ideas for connecting meaningfully with your children – whilst ‘on the run’.
 Nikki’s talk reinvigorated the audience and everyone left feeling renewed and determined to apply her simple ideas; this was the perfect antidote to a freezing Highveld morning in the middle of a busy year!